Today's Articles

 Theophilus Steward was born on this date in 1843.
 He was a Black clergyman, teacher, and author.

 Theophilus Gould Steward was born in Gouldtown, New Jersey.
-He was the son of a free Black family that stressed education and received his formal education in the Gouldtown public schools.
-He was ordained a minister in the African Methodist Episcopal Church in 1863 at the age of twenty.
+He was the son of a free Black family that stressed education, and he received his formal education in the Gouldtown public schools.
+He was ordained a minister in the African Methodist Episcopal Church in 1863 at age twenty.
 Following the Civil War, Steward helped organize the A.M.E.
 Church in South Carolina and Georgia.
 He was also active in Reconstruction politics in Georgia.
-He also graduated from the Episcopal Divinity School of Philadelphia and later was awarded a Doctor of Divinity degree from Wilberforce University in Ohio in 1881.
+He also graduated from the Episcopal Divinity School of Philadelphia and was later awarded a Doctor of Divinity degree from Wilberforce University in Ohio in 1881.

 Steward's second wife was Dr. Susan Smith McKinney, one of the first Black physicians in America.
 Between 1907 and his death on January 11, 1924, Theophilus Steward published Fifty Years in the Gospel Ministry (1920) and was a professor of history, French, and logic at Wilberforce University.